KissMartin/Youtube-Downloader/README.md

 # Youtube Downloader

 > [!CAUTION]
-> You will need 3.10.7 or greater version of [Python](https://www.python.org/downloads/) to use this application
+> You will need 3.10.7 version of [Python](https://www.python.org/downloads/release/python-3107/) to use this application

 ## Overview